The ways we learn languages can affect our sense of freedom.

 Ways of learning languages that respect our sense of freedom.

-So what would language learning look like that called on all of us, on our understandings, on our perceptions, on our feelings and on a more wholistic view of our intellect.
+So what would language learning look like that called on all of us, on our understandings, on our perceptions, on our feelings and on a more holistic view of our intellect?
 Here are a few hallmarks of such learning:

-from the very beginning our skill in creating structurally “correct” AND situationally appropriate sentences is emphasised and nurtured so our feel grasp of the language gets stronger and stronger.
+- from the very beginning, our skill in creating structurally “correct” AND situationally appropriate sentences are emphasised and nurtured so our feel grasp of the language gets stronger and stronger.

-Of course there are those learners that can express their creativity and individuality no matter how they were taught, but then there are the countless multitude that struggle and never feel that they are at home in it.
+Of course, there are those learners that can express their creativity and individuality no matter how they were taught, but then there is the countless multitude that struggles and never feel that they are at home in it.
 This in large part to do with how they were taught or how they learned the language, NOT the fact they are in some way deficient.